nim-lang/Nim/doc/tut1.rst

 ============================

-As mentioned earlier, the built-in `$ <system.html#$>`_ (stringify) operator turns any basic type into a string, which you can then print to the screen with the ``echo`` proc.
-However, advanced types, or types you may define yourself won't work with the ``$`` operator until you define one for them.
+As mentioned earlier, the built-in `$ <system.html#$>`_ (stringify) operator turns any basic type into a string, which you can then print to the console using the ``echo`` proc.
+However, advanced types, and your own custom types, won't work with the ``$`` operator until you define it for them.
 Sometimes you just want to debug the current value of a complex type without having to write its ``$`` operator.
 You can use then the `repr
 <system.html#repr>`_ proc which works with any type and even complex data